Gareth Bale Hair Loss Story: His Famous Man Bun & Hair Transplant Rumours

-Gareth Bale is a popular Welsh footballer.
+Gareth Bale is a popular footballer from Wales.
 He made his professional debut at Southampton in 2006 before transferring to Tottenham Hotspur the following year and the legendary Real Madrid in 2013.
-He also frequently plays for the Welsh national team.
+The footballer also frequently plays for the Welsh national team.

-Bale’s changing hair has sparked much speculation and various rumours in the media.
+His hair loss has sparked much speculation and various rumours in the media.
 A 2017 Daily Mail article suggested that he had been “stung” when Twitter users discussed his apparent hair loss during the Euro 2016 tournament.

 The Daily Star and The Sun also reported on the Gareth Bale balding situation.
-An undisclosed source was quoted as saying that Bale was keen to get his hair loss “sorted” in the wake of those jibes on social media.
+An undisclosed source was quoted as saying that the star was “fed up” with the bald patch at the crown, and he was keen to get his hair loss “sorted” in the wake of those jibes on social media.

-Both publications shared photographs to highlight Bale’s supposedly thinning hair.
-The image below offers a clear glimpse of what appears to be a bald spot on the footballer’s head:
+Both publications shared photographs to highlight Bale’s supposedly thinning crown.
+The image below offers a clear glimpse of what appears to be a bald patch on the head of the Real Madrid star:

-So, is Gareth Bale bald?
-A large area of his scalp is visible through the gap in his long hair, so it’s possible that he has been affected by minor hair loss.
-But it’s unclear whether or not the thinning is restricted to this single area.
+So, is Gareth Bale going bald?
+A large area of his scalp is visible through the gap in his bun, so it’s possible that he has been affected by minor hair loss.
+But it’s unclear whether or not the thinning is restricted to the top of his head.

-Other pictures also show that bale has a mature hairline caused by natural recession around the front of his scalp and temples.
-This is particularly visible with Bale’s hair tied back into a “man bun”.
+Other pictures also show that he has a mature hairline caused by natural recession around the front of his scalp and temples.
+This is particularly visible with his mane tied back into a man bun.

 Bale may be affected by male pattern baldness, the most common type of hair loss in males.
 This condition is caused by dihydrotestosterone (DHT), a sex hormone responsible for the development of certain male characteristics (e.g., a deep voice and extra body hair).

 DHT adheres to the hair follicles and causes them to shrink.
-Affected hairs become thinner and take longer to grow — until they stop growing entirely.
+Causing hairs to become thinner and take longer to grow — until they stop growing entirely.

 Male pattern baldness can take years to affect the entire scalp.
-It’s possible that Gareth Bale has this condition but has covered it strategically with longer hair (as media speculation suggests).
-His hair also appears damp with sweat in the above image, which makes the hair look thinner and sparser.
+It’s possible that he has this condition but has covered it strategically with longer hair (as media speculation suggests).
+His hair also appears damp with sweat in the above image, which makes it look thinner and sparser.

-Did he use his famous man bun to cover his bald spot?
+Did he use his famous man bun to hide his bald patch?

-It’s unknown if this is the real reason that Bale grew his hair long.
-But many men experiencing the early stages of baldness use their remaining hair to cover their scalp, whether with a traditional “comb over” or a bun like Bale.
+It’s unknown if this is the real reason that the winger grew his hair long.
+But many men experiencing the early stages of baldness use their remaining hair to cover their scalp, whether with a traditional “comb over” or a high bun like him.

 This longer style was a significant departure from his previous choices.
-Gareth Bale wore his hair in a variety of shorter styles over the years: images from early in his career show Bale with side-swept hair (see below), a trendy faux hawk, and a more traditional side-part.
+The Real Madrid star wore his hair in a variety of shorter styles over the years before settling on his signature man bun look: images from early in his career show him with side-swept hair (see below), a trendy faux hawk, and a more traditional side-part.